Hwasong-12A: History

-North Korea first tested MaRVs in 2017, with the KN-18 and KN-21 (United States's designations), the modified versions with a maneuverable reentry vehicle of Hwasong-6 and Hwasong-5 respectively.
-(Note: KN-18 is also claimed to be the MaRV variant of Hwasong-5.)
+North Korea first tested MaRVs in 2017, with the Scud-derived KN-18 and KN-21.
+(Note: KN-18 and KN-21 are the external names given by the United States to these missiles.)
 North Korea claimed successful launch test of KN-18 on 28 May 2017 since it hit the target with only 7 m error.
+Later, during the 8th Congress of the Workers' Party of Korea held in January 2021, North Korea listed the development of hypersonic weapon in its five-year of defense capabilities enhancement plan.

-In October 2021, this missile was first displayed in "Self-Defence 2021" military exhibition between Hwasong-12 and Pukguksong-5.
+In October 2021, Hwasong-12A was first displayed in "Self-Defence 2021" military exhibition between Hwasong-12 and Pukguksong-5, but the name was not revealed, unlike Hwasong-11B, which had the name confirmed in this event.
 At the same event, photos of TEL and launching tests of this missile was also shown on the board with blurred name tag.
 This name tag suggests this missile already has official designation, as North Korean double arrow brackets (《》) used for missile name designation was shown on the name tag.

 On 5 January 2022, North Korea tested the missile.
 Since North Korean naming convention uses "hyŏng" instead of "ho", South Korean researchers unofficially named this missile as Hypersonic Missile Type 2.
-This missile was also shown in Self-Defence-2021 besides Hwasong-12.
 South Korean Joint Chiefs of Staff publicized that actual distance of the missile trajectory was less than 700 km, but the velocity was about Mach 6.
 After the official briefing one anonymous official asserted that this missile only has MaRV technology that the Hyunmoo-2C has, and the terminology 'hypersonic' does not match this missile.
-The Japanese Defense Ministry's initial assessment suggested that the missile flew 500 km, while the day after the launch the KCNA reported that it made a 120 km-long lateral movement before hitting a target 700 km away.
+A day after the launch, the Korean Central News Agency (KCNA) reported that Hwasong-12A made a 120 km-long lateral movement before hitting a target 700 km away, despite the initial assessment of 500 km from the Japanese Defense Ministry.
 This could account for the range discrepancy if the glider separation happened at low altitude and so was not picked up by Japanese sensors.